k-bx/k-bx.github.io/articles/boring-monoid-category.md

 # A Monoid Is a Category With Just One Object.
 So What's the Problem?

-I've finally started studying Category Theory, first step was to rename the directory with materials from "Cathegory" (it was created long time ago).
+I've finally started studying Category Theory, first step was to rename the directory with materials from the name "Cathegory" (it was created long time ago).
 The book I've chosen from [an excellent Quora answer by E. Kmett](https://www.quora.com/What-is-the-best-textbook-for-Category-theory) was "Category Theory" by Steve Awodey.

 Chapter 1 hits you with a Category definition, and then a bunch of examples of a Category, one of which caught my attention.
 First, the Category definition: